Bosnia and Herzegovina

 People in Need first started working in Bosnia and Herzegovina (BiH) in the early 1990s in response to the 1992-1995 Bosnian war.
 After the outbreak of the war, People in Need sent humanitarian workers and supplies into the country to provide immediate and emergency relief to those affected by the conflict.
 The war decimated the country’s infrastructure and economy and resulted in the displacement of half of the country’s population.

-Alongside PIN’s projects aimed at supporting people with disabilities in BiH, PIN mobilised to respond to the floods which hit BiH and Serbia in 2014, took dozens of lives and caused extensive material losses.
+Alongside PIN’s projects aimed at supporting people with disabilities in BiH, PIN mobilised to respond to the floods that hit BiH and Serbia in 2014, and took dozens of lives and caused extensive material losses.